At St Giles’ and St George’s we are a community of people trying to follow the teachings and example of Jesus.

 Many people also find that they want to give one-off gifts, either when opportunity permits or as a ‘thank you’ for God’s blessing.

 Whichever method of giving suits you best, be sure to review your giving on a regular basis.

 As far as is possible, your giving to the Church should be between you and God.

-The processing of payments and keeping of records is managed by the Gift Aid Secretary
+The processing of payments and keeping of records is managed by the Donations Coordinator

 in the strictest confidence.